aiven/devportal/docs/products/kafka/kafka-connect/howto/influx-sink.rst

 The configuration file contains the following peculiarities:

 * ``"topics": "measurements"``: setting the topic to sink
-* ``"connect.mongo.kcql": "select into measurements select ts, device_name, measurement from measurements"``: the connector logic is to insert every topic message as new document into a table called ``measurements``.
+* ``"connect.influx.kcql": "select into measurements select ts, device_name, measurement from measurements"``: the connector logic is to insert every topic message as new document into a table called ``measurements``.

 Once the connector is created successfully, you should see a table named ``measurements`` in the InfluxDB database referenced by the ``INFLUXDB_DB_NAME`` placeholder with the record in it.